 Ms. Lee received her Juris Doctor from Whittier College School of Law and her Bachelor of Science degree in Accounting from California State University, Los Angeles.
 While in law school, Ms. Lee was a member of the Moot Court Honors Board and participated in the Rendig’s Products Liability Competition in Cincinnati, Ohio.
 She also externed with two Federal District Court Judges, the Honorable Consuelo Marshall and Marianna Pfaelzer, who both certified Ms. Lee as a student law clerk before the Federal District Court.
 As an undergraduate, Ms. Lee was active in the national accounting fraternity, Beta Alpha Psi, and was a member of the National Golden Key Honor Society.

-Los Angeles County Superior Court, Judge Richard E. Rico, granted Certain Underwriters at Lloyd’s, London’s motion for summary judgment on plaintiff Biopharma Research Organization, LLC’s entire complaint alleging bad faith conduct in denial of a commercial property loss claim.
+- Los Angeles County Superior Court, Judge Richard E. Rico, granted Certain Underwriters at Lloyd’s, London’s motion for summary judgment on plaintiff Biopharma Research Organization, LLC’s complaint alleging bad faith conduct in denial of a commercial property loss claim.
 Plaintiff alleged it was entitled to an entire new roof costing in excess of $400,000 including punitive damages in relation to the bad faith denial claims.
-The Court found that plaintiff did not sustain a direct physical cause of loss and evidence was undisputed as to no wind or hail penetrating the roof causing a hole in the roof through which rain water can enter when tarp was placed on the roof.
+The Court found plaintiff did not sustain a direct physical cause of loss and evidence was undisputed as to no wind or hail penetrating the roof causing a hole through which rain water can enter when tarp was placed on the roof.

-The Sonoma County Superior Court in Baback v.
-Davis granted the cross-defendant Granton Insurance Agency’s motion for summary judgment on the grounds that there was no special duty to place commercial auto insurance based on the assumption that the customer would require it because it operated a catering business.
-The Court found that the customer/insured never had the coverage for eight years prior to the catastrophic underlying loss that resulted in the 18 year old Plaintiff Baback’s permanent flaccid paralysis of his right dominant arm.
-The agency also argued under the Unclean Hands Doctrine that the customer clearly did not want the coverage sued upon based on evidence suggesting the customer’s prior alteration of a Certificate of Insurance that did not also indicate existence of the coverage in dispute.
+- The Sonoma County Superior Court in Baback v.
+Davis granted the cross-defendant Granton Insurance Agency summary judgment finding there was no special duty to place commercial auto insurance based on the assumption the customer would require it because it operated a catering business.
+The Court found the customer/insured never had the coverage for eight years prior to the catastrophic underlying loss the customer caused resulting in the 18 year old underlying Plaintiff Baback’s permanent flaccid paralysis of his right dominant arm.
+The agency also argued “Unclean Hands” Doctrine to show the customer clearly did not want the coverage sued upon based on evidence suggesting a prior alteration of a Certificate of Insurance which did not indicate existence of the coverage the agency allegedly failed to place.

-Agent/broker malpractice claim filed in Ventura County Superior Court entitled Canan v.
+- Agent/broker malpractice claim filed in Ventura County Superior Court entitled Canan v.
 Jones, Plaintiffs alleged that their 17 year old son sustained in excess of $ 1 million in medical damages when he was severely injured while crossing a cross-walk on his skateboard.
-Plaintiffs claimed that they were supposed to have excess underinsured/uninsured motorist coverage along with their umbrella policy.
+Plaintiffs claimed they were supposed to have excess underinsured/uninsured motorist coverage along with their umbrella policy.
 The agent/broker moved for summary judgment and the Court granted the motion after two lengthy hearings.
 The Court gave the Plaintiffs an opportunity to submit supplemental briefing to establish the agent’s expanded scope of duty based on evidence of a special relationship regarding placement of an excess personal umbrella policy.
-The Court found that the agent/broker had no duty to recommend greater coverage than the customer requested.
-The Court recognized that the law had not changed on this standard for almost 30 years following Fitzpatrick v.
+The Court found the agent/broker had no duty to recommend greater coverage than the customer requested.
+The Court recognized the law had not changed on this standard for almost 30 years following Fitzpatrick v.
 Hayes (1997) 57 Cal.App.4th 916, 920.